-The National Joint Registry (NJR) of England, Wales, Northern Ireland and the Isle of Man exists to define, improve and maintain the quality of care of individuals receiving joint replacement surgery across the NHS and the independent healthcare sector.
+The National Joint Registry (NJR) of England, Wales, Northern Ireland, the Isle of Man and the States of Guernsey exists to define, improve and maintain the quality of care of individuals receiving joint replacement surgery across the NHS and the independent healthcare sector.
 Hip, knee, ankle, elbow and shoulder joint replacements are common and highly successful operations that bring many patients relief from pain and improved mobility.

 A number of people may at some time in the future need another operation on the same joint.
 This may occur for a variety of reasons, most commonly because the joint implant has worn out.
 There are many different types of hip, knee, ankle, elbow and shoulder implants, many of which do not have data on their long-term effectiveness.